VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

-For each pair of tool and app, in addition to the initial three runs for trace collection, we perform the experiments for three runs in each of these three settings: (1) we disable UI elements based on rank-1 regions (see \S\ref{sub:manual_eval_methodology} for our ranking strategy), (2) we disable UI element based on rank-1, rank-2, and rank-3 regions, and (3) keep the same settings as initial runs.
-Note that each re-run is also one hour without interruption, and all experiments are conducted in the same hardware and software environment regardless of different settings.
+We aim to measure the testing effectiveness throughout the entire process of applying \ourtool{}.
+For each (tool, app) pair, in addition to the three {\it initial} runs for trace collection, we perform the experiments for three runs in each of these three settings: (1) Disabling UI elements based on rank-1 regions (rank-1 \textit{guided} runs; see \S\ref{sec:approach_overview} for our ranking strategy), (2) Disabling UI element based on rank-1, rank-2, and rank-3 regions (rank-1/2/3 guided runs), and (3) Keep the same settings as initial runs (\textit{comparison} runs).
+Note that each run also lasts for one hour, and all experiments are conducted in the same hardware and software environment regardless of different settings.

-We measure code coverage (specifically, numbers of uniquely covered methods in the app's bytecode) as the testing performance metric for all tests in our experiments.
-Note that methods involved during app initialization (i.e., before tools start to test) are excluded for more precise comparison of code coverage gain.
-Upon each pair of tool and app, we use the following test groups for performance comparison:
+We measure method coverage (numbers of uniquely covered methods in app bytecode) as one testing effectiveness metric in our experiments.
+Note that methods involved by app initialization (i.e., before tools start to test) are excluded for a more precise comparison of code coverage gain.
+Upon each (tool, app) pair, we use the following Test Groups (TGs) for effectiveness comparison: